-What is the import duty for freight forwarders in Nanjing and how is it calculated?
+How much is the import duty for software imported through an agent?
+How is it calculated?

 Trade Expert Insights Answers